speedyk-005/chunklet-py/about_code_chunker.md

 Limitations
 -----------
-`CodeChunker` assumes syntactically conventional code.
+- `CodeChunker` assumes syntactically conventional code.
 Highly obfuscated, minified, or macro-generated sources may not fully respect its boundary patterns, though such cases fall outside its intended domain.
+- Nesled docstrings or comments blocks is not well supported

 Summary
 -------